Guides/Earned Settlement Changes

 While the final details of Earned Settlement remain uncertain, there are concrete steps you can take now to protect your position and prepare for potential changes.

-1. Apply for ILR as soon as you are eligible
+1. Apply for indefinite leave to remain as soon as you are eligible

-If you are approaching the end of your 5-year qualifying period under the current rules, prioritise your ILR application.
+If you are approaching the end of your 5-year qualifying period under the current rules, prioritise your indefinite leave to remain application.
 You can apply up to 28 days before the 5-year mark.
 Getting your application in before any rule changes take effect is the single most impactful thing you can do.
 Use the ILR Eligibility Calculator to find your earliest application date.

 2. Track your absences meticulously